brevzin/cpp_proposals/3726_union_lifetime/union-lifetime.md

 This function starts the lifetime of the array object, but not that of any of the array elements.
 :::

 Allowing incomplete arrays within a union is pretty analogous to allowing incomplete arrays that are heap-allocated, and is indeed how `std::vector` works during constant evaluation.
 When we do eventually get non-transient `constexpr` allocation, it will also be how `constexpr std::vector`s work.
+For both types, copying and destruction is handled manually — there are no problems caused by a normal destructor attempting to destroy partial objects.

 Put differently, supporting the array case is necessary, useful, consistent, and already needs to be supported — but supporting wider cases doesn't meet this bar for us.